 The references to 'mosaic' in the English Nature definition of Culm grassland and the NVC survey are particularly significant.
-The NVC map for the western block of Rhos Llawrewrt illustrates the fine scale of the mosaic at this site (Fig. CS 4.2).
+The NVC map for the western block of Rhos Llawrewrt illustrates the fine scale of the mosaic at this site.

-Fig. CS 4.2 NVC map of Rhos Llawrcwrt western block: this demonstrates the complex vegetation mosaic
+Fig. CS4.1 NVC map of Rhos Llawrcwrt western block: this demonstrates the complex vegetation mosaic.

-2 Marsh Fritillary
+2 Marsh fritillary

-2.1 Ecology and Underlying Principles of Management
+2.1 Ecology and underlying principles of management

 The marsh fritillary butterfly is one of the nine British fritillary species.
 It is a reddish brown insect with cream, yellow and dark markings and has spiny larvae that are dark in colour.
 It is primarily a wetland species and has a very restricted range throughout Europe that in Wales is associated with marshy grassland habitat containing the larval food-plant devil's-bit scabious Succisa pratensis.
 Individual site populations are prone to wide fluctuations in size; there are tales from Ireland in the nineteenth century of massive 'outbreaks' of caterpillars causing villagers to barricade their homes and rake up huge piles for burning (Thomas and Lewington 1991).
-The butterfly occurs in groups of populations known as metapopulations, where each population is no more than about 5 km from another population.
+The butterfly occurs in groups of populations known as metapopulations, where each population is no more than c 5 km from another population.
 Occasional interchange of adults between individual populations reduces the occurrence of localised extinctions.
 Up to the 1930s it is very likely that the Rhos Llawrcwrt fritillaries would have been part of a large metapopulation.